DT Jordan Davis runs for TD as No. 1 Georgia rolls, 56-7

 Charleston Southern: The Buccaneers finally were given reason to celebrate — and were penalized for doing so — when they scored on a two-turnover play in the third quarter to avoid the shutout.
 Jack Chambers’ pass was deflected and Georgia’s Xavian Sorey caught the deflection for an interception before losing the ball on his return.
 Garris Schwarting grabbed the ball from Sorey and ran 65 yards for the touchdown.
 The Buccaneers were penalized for unsportsmanlike conduct following the score.

 Georgia: Bennett’s second pass of the game was intercepted by linebacker Garrett Sayegh.
-It was not an indication of a letdown by Georgia, which had few mistakes after that.
-Most importantly, Georgia avoided injuries as it prepares for its Southeastern Conference championship game on Dec.
-4. Smart gave valuable playing time to backups.
+It was not an indication of a letdown.
+The Bulldogs made few mistakes after that.
+Most important, Georgia avoided injuries as it prepares for its Southeastern Conference championship game on Dec.
+4. Coach Kirby Smart gave valuable playing time to backups.
 The Bulldogs had six players with carries of 11 yards or more.
 Ten players had catches of at least 10 yards.

 POLL IMPLICATIONS